sourcegraph/handbook/content/engineering/deployments/playbooks.md

 1. Go to [renovate.json](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/blob/release/renovate.json) and remove the `"extends:["default:automergeDigest"]` entry for the "Sourcegraph Docker images" group ([example](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/commit/0eb16fd9e3ddfcf3a3c75ccdda0e7eddabf19c7a)).
 1. Once you have fixed the issue in the `main` branch of [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph), re-enable auto-deploys by reverting your change to [renovate.json](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/blob/release/renovate.json) from step 1.

+### Backing up & restoring a Cloud SQL instance (production databases)

+Before any potentially risky operation you should ensure the databases have recent ( < 1 hour) backups.
+We currently have daily backups enabled.

+You can create a backup of a Cloud SQL instance via `gcloud sql backups create --instance=${instance_name} --project=sourcegraph-dev`

+To restore a Cloud SQL instance to a previous revision you can use `gcloud sql backups restore $BACKUP_ID --restore-instance=${instance_name}`

+You can also perform these commands from the [Google Cloud SQL UI](https://console.cloud.google.com/sql/instances?project=sourcegraph-dev)

+🚨 You should notify the #dev-ops channel if an situation arises when a restore my be required.
+It should also be filed in our ops-incident log.

 ### Invalidating all user sessions